 [CONSIDER BOTH POSITIVE AND NEGATIVE IN A BRIEF DESCRIPTION OF THE PROJECTED FISCAL AND ECONOMIC IMPACTS AND COSTS OF COMPLIANCE ON THE GENERAL PUBLIC.]

-DEQ does not expect that the general public will incur direct or indirect fiscal or economic impacts as a result of the proposed revisions to the toxics rule.
+DEQ does not expect that the general public will incur direct or indirect fiscal or economic impacts as a result of the proposed revisions to the Toxics Water Quality Standards rules.
 The general public is not directly regulated under the Clean Water Act.
 The revisions proposed in this rulemaking correct typographical errors associated with the aquatic life criteria and human health criteria adopted by the EQC in 2004 and 2011, respectively, and responds to the regulatory consequences of EPA’s approval and disapproval actions associated with the 2004 aquatic life criteria.

-DEQ anticipates the changes to the toxics rule will very likely provide a benefit to members of the public by clarifying which standards are effective and combining effective toxics criteria to protect aquatic life into one table (i.e. Table 30), rather than distributed among three tables (i.e. Table 20, Table 33A, and Table 33B).
+DEQ anticipates the changes to the toxics rule will very likely provide a benefit to members of the public by clarifying which criteria are effective and combining effective aquatic life toxics criteria into one table (i.e. Table 30), rather than distributed among three tables (i.e. Table 20, Table 33A, and Table 33B).

 Cost of compliance on small businesses (those with 50 or fewer employees).
 ORS 183.336